 RICHMOND — When asked how he ended up in the water and fire damage restoration industry, Roee Erenshteyn says it resulted from making an acquaintance that, while remote, was very close to home.
 “While researching job opportunities online, I got in touch with Erez Gilad, owner of 911 Remediation, via Facebook,” he explains.
 “We’re both Israeli, and although he lived in the U.S. and I still lived in Israel, we had a lot of mutual connections.
 After interviewing with him, I started working for his company remotely.
-In May 2017, I moved to the U.S. to assume the position of CEO.”
+In May 2017, I moved to the U.S. to assume the position of business operations manager.”

 When asked his favorite part about his job, Roee says he enjoys the scientific nature of the trade.
 “There’s a lot that goes into treating water damage in the home—it’s far more complex than simply cleaning up a mess.
 You need to collect a lot of data and utilize specific treatments to resolve the situation effectively.
 Scientific investigation is a big part of what we do, and that aspect never ceases to fascinate me.”